IndEcol/Dashboard/README.md

 ## <a name="Collaboration-initiatives-and-data-sharing-platforms"></a> Collaboration initiatives and data sharing platforms

+### BONSAI

 BONSAI (Big Open Network for Sustainability Assessment Information) is an open project to create a framework for supplying reliable, unbiased sustainability information on products – “product footprints” – readily and freely available whenever and wherever it is needed to support product comparisons and decisions.
 * [BONSAI Homepage](https://bonsai.uno/)
 * [BONSAI code and Wiki](https://github.com/BONSAMURAIS/bonsai)

+### Liberated data

+[nheeren/liberated_data](https://github.com/nheeren/liberated_data) – A platform to share the data that you so diligently extracted from figures, tables, etc. in publications.

 ## <a name="miscellaneous"></a> Miscellaneous